miku86/notes/dom-enlightment.md

 ## 1.8 Creating and adding element and text nodes to the DOM using JS strings

-The `innerHTML, outerHTML, textContent and insertAdjacentHTML()` properties and methods provide the functionality to create and add nodes to the DOM using JavaScript strings.
+The `innerHTML, outerHTML, textContent and insertAdjacentHTML()` properties and methods provide the functionality to create and add nodes to the DOM using JS strings.

 ```js
 //create a strong element and text node and add it to the DOM